-Natasha also worked as the Head of Development for Equal Approach.
-Equal Approach is a leading inclusive recruiter, diversity consultancy and training provider, supporting organisations to attract, recruit, recognise, retain and promote diverse talent, and make workplaces more inclusive.
+Natasha also worked as the Head of Development for Equal Approach (Now EA Inclusion).
+EA inclusion is a leading inclusive recruiter, diversity consultancy and training provider, supporting organisations to attract, recruit, recognise, retain and promote diverse talent, and make workplaces more inclusive.
 Natasha worked with organisations from a wide range of sectors including finance, recruitment, design, retail, legal and the public sector to support them to become more inclusive in their practices.
 This included a wide range of services including audits, training, policy and strategy development.
-In addition to supporting the organisation to become a top 50 Inclusive Employer 2017 and highest placed Recruiting company in the Stonewall Workplace Equality Index 2017 -no 114.
+Natasha also carried out a role of Head of Diversity Inclusion and Wellbeing for law firm Mills & Reeve.

 Over the years Natasha has gained a wealth of experience in working within the Black and Minority ethnic community, disabled community including mental health, LGBT+ community and young people.
 She also set up and managed a ‘highly commended’ regional mentoring programme and is also experienced in leadership development.

-Due to this experience and knowledge Natasha has developed and delivered a wide range of diversity and inclusion programmes to companies nationally that focused on areas including unconscious bias, disability/mental health and embedding diversity and inclusion, supporting diverse communities and LGBT+ training.
+Due to this experience and knowledge Natasha has developed and delivered a wide range of diversity and inclusion programmes to companies nationally that focused on areas including unconscious bias, disability/mental health and embedding diversity and inclusion, supporting diverse communities, race inclusion and LGBT+ training.
 Natasha is also an experienced guest speaker, facilitator, chair and has held senior positions including chairing regional and national panels within the public and voluntary sector.

-Natasha currently carries out Associate roles for Business Disability Forum (BDF) as an Associate,National Centre for Diversity (NCD) and Irish Centre for Diversity as a Diversity Advisor and Righttrack learning consultancy as a Diversity consultant/trainer.
+Natasha has also carried out Associate roles for Pearn Kandola, Business Disability Forum (BDF),National Centre for Diversity (NCD), Irish Centre for Diversity and Righttrack learning consultancy as a Diversity consultant/trainer.
 Board roles include the Institute of Equality and Diversity Practitioners (IEDP) and Advisory board for Supporting Justice.